xsxz01/xsxz01/README.md

 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

 I am an undergraduate majoring in network engineering in Yuncheng University.
-Java, Python, Javascript, C #, C++and HTML are the programming languages I am good at.
+Rust, Python, Typescript, C# and C++ are the programming languages I am good at.
 I like to learn and create new, productive, innovative and creative things.
 * **I am interested in web design, Android development and desktop development**
 - 🌱 I’m currently learning ...
   - Rust